 What is Accelerated Learning, and How Can it Boost Your Child’s Attainment?

 As a parent or teacher, there’s nothing you love more than a technique that can help you boost a child’s attainment at school.
 So if you haven’t heard about ‘Accelerated Learning’, you’re in for a treat.
-The point of this post is to examine what accelerated learning is, and how it can help improve how we teach our children.
+This post aims to examine what accelerated learning is and how it can help improve how we teach our children.
 Read on if you’d like to know more!

 It’s All About Learning Styles

 You will no doubt have encountered the idea that everybody has a different learning style.
-Well, accelerated learning is a way of taking that idea and applying it to real world, practical teaching.
-It’s the result of extensive research into intelligence, and not just regular old IQ, but different forms of intelligence too.
+Accelerated learning is a way of taking that idea and applying it to the real world, practical teaching.
+It’s the result of extensive research into intelligence and regular old IQ, but different forms of intelligence.

-So what different kinds of intelligence are there, and how does each kind of learner actually learn best?
+So what different kinds of intelligence are there, and how does each type of learner learn best?

-Logical-mathematical is fairly self explanatory.
-Anybody with this kind of learning specialism will do best when they’re forced to think things through on their own.
+Logical-mathematical is relatively self-explanatory.
+Anyone with this kind of learning specialism will do best when they’re forced to think things through independently.
 They’re especially good at calculating, figuring out puzzles and problems, and using questions to narrow down an answer.
 Sort of like the game 20 Questions!

 Intrapersonal learners are the epitome of DIY.
-If your child or pupil is an intrapersonal learner, it means that they prefer to work alone, not to collaborate, and will benefit from being left to do so.
+If a student is an intrapersonal learner, then they prefer to work alone, not collaborate, and benefit from being left to do so.
 These learners prefer setting their own goals and thinking quietly rather than ‘brainstorming’ to try and find a solution.

 An intrapersonal learner shouldn’t be discouraged from daydreaming, doodling and not joining in as readily with group work.
-Really, all they’re doing is engaging their brain- just in a different way to the rest of the group!
-These learners can be some of the most creative, but will of course struggle to adjust to group work.
+All they’re doing is engaging their brain differently from the rest of the group!
+These learners can be some of the most creative but will, of course, struggle to adjust to group work.
 So rather than pressure them to join in more than they are comfortable with, let them do their own thing!

 As you can probably imagine, spatial learners can express themselves in two different ways.
-First, through creative and artistic output which relies on fitting parts together into a cohesive whole: collages, video or movie productions and designing puzzles.
-But their spatial nature also lends itself well to engineering and building, since an engineer has to picture what they’d like to build and whether it would stand up or come crashing down!
+First, creative and artistic output relies on fitting parts together into a cohesive whole: collages, video or movie productions, and designing puzzles.
+But their spatial nature also lends itself well to engineering and building since an engineer pictures what they’d like to build and whether it would stand or come crashing down!

-Besides these obvious examples, these learners also benefit from hands on learning in other subjects.
-Tactile learning, be that making sculptures or in wood work, is also what they really excel at.
+Besides these apparent examples, these learners also benefit from hands-on learning in other subjects.
+Tactile learning, be that making sculptures or in woodwork, is also what they excel at.
 And in other subjects like English and Maths, especially in the early years, these learners will find it much easier if they’re given hands-on games to play with: building blocks, puzzles they have to re-arrange, and so on.

 Linguistic learners learn the ‘old-fashioned way’- through reading, writing and listening!
-If only every child were the same, teachers would probably have a far easier (although probably a less fun) time teaching.
+If only every child were the same, teachers would probably have a far more straightforward (although probably a less fun) time teaching.
 These students prefer studying books, listening to tapes and researching to find the answers they need.

-Younger linguistic learners prefer word games, and telling/listening to stories, rather than getting ‘hands-on’ with their learning.
-That’s why children who specialise in linguistic learning will excel at English, History and other similar subjects.
+Younger linguistic learners prefer word games and telling/listening to stories rather than getting ‘hands-on with their learning.
+That’s why children who specialise in linguistic education will excel at English, History and other similar subjects.
 On the other hand, they might struggle with creative pursuits like art and music.
-So encourage them to study different styles, and to try and put them into practice!
+So encourage them to study different styles and to try and put them into practice!

 Musical learners are the forgotten ones of the bunch!
-If you didn’t know, there are some children who find it much easier to learn through music than through any other way.
-These learners pick up information as quick as you like through listening to songs, singing along, and even whistling and tapping their feet to the music.
+If you didn’t know, some children find it much easier to learn through music than through any other way.
+These learners pick up information as quickly as they like through listening to songs, singing along, and even whistling and tapping their feet to the music.
 This helps them to cement the information in their mind.